 Church Is Not a Solo Sport

 Donald Miller is a writer I admire.
-He’s made a lot of waves lately with a couple blogs stating that he doesn’t go to church very often because he feels like he gets more spiritual nourishment elsewhere.
+He’s made a lot of waves lately with a couple blog posts stating that he doesn’t go to church very often because he feels like he gets more spiritual nourishment elsewhere.
 To be fair, his feelings are more nuanced than I can express in a paragraph, so I won’t say he’s wrong about this.
 But my spiritual experiences both inside and outside the church are very similar to his, yet I’ve come to the opposite conclusion.
 The more I grow in Christ, the more I need the church – and the more they need me.

 I don’t always like the fact that I need others so much.
 To tell the truth, I don’t always like them.
 And they don’t always like me.
 But we do need each other.